Zielon/MICA/datasets/README.md

 <h2 align="center"><b>MICA - Dataset</b></h2>

-The **MICA** dataset consists of eight smaller datasets for about 2315 subjects, built by unifying existing small- and medium-scale datasets under a common FLAME topology.
+The <b>MICA</b> dataset consists of eight smaller datasets for about 2315 subjects, built by unifying existing small- and medium-scale datasets under a common FLAME topology.
 It consists of shape geometry only, therefore, to obtain images for each subject please refer to the primary dataset.

 This dataset contains registration meshes together with corresponding fitted FLAME parameters.
 Actors are split between individual folders with a unique identifier based on the original dataset.
 The folder name of the parameters and mesh is the same as the ones in the analogous dataset with images.